Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/support.md

 >You can watch this video to assist you if you want to support Zoe's developement: [Kofi Donation Tutorial](https://www.youtube.com/watch?v=9DSwPOWHDd8)
 >{.is-info}

+>Please note that you must remain on the Zoe Support & Development discord server to take benefit of your premium subscription.
+>{.is-warning}

 <br>